dashpay/masternode-diff-processor/README.md

 # TODO
 1. Create integration with BLS signatures
 2. Now it will be necessary to figure out what to do with the external libraries used, keeping in mind our policy regarding this.
-3. Check for memory leaks
-4. Write additional integration tests

-Prepare:
-Install libsodium before build
+3. Increase code coverage

 Run tests:
-cargo test --package masternodes-diff-processor --lib tests
+cargo test --package dash_mndiff --lib tests